 4-Tombs were opened and later on saints resurrected from death.

-“And behold… The tombs were opened, and many bodies of the saints who had fallen asleep were raised; and coming out of the tombs after His resurrection they entered the holy city and appeared to many” (Matt.
-27:51-53).
+“And behold… The tombs were opened, and many bodies of the saints who had fallen asleep were raised; and coming out of the tombs after His resurrection they entered the holy city and appeared to many” (Matthew 27:51-53).

-The violent shaking of the earth opened up the graves at the time of Christ’s death, the resurrected saints did not rise till after Jesus arose (Matt.
-27:53).
+The violent shaking of the earth opened up the graves at the time of Christ’s death, the resurrected saints did not rise till after Jesus arose (Matthew 27:53).
 How appropriate that the Savior would raise with Him from the grave some of the captives whom the devil had held captive in death.

-5- Transformation of lives.
+5- The transformation of lives.

 The transformation of lives is an awesome testimony to the power of the love of God that was revealed at the cross “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).